Enema of the State: Recording

-When the band completed writing and recording demos for the songs, the three headed to Los Angeles to record drum tracks at Chick Corea's Mad Hatter Studios in January 1999.
-Barker recorded the majority of his drum tracks in eight hours.
 The recording process for the album was completed over a period of four months, and production was handled at several production facilities in southern California, including Signature Sound and Studio West in San Diego, Big Fish Studios in Encinitas, and Conway Recording Studios and The Bomb Factory in Los Angeles.
-For Barker, the album was "fueled by black coffee and Marlboro Lights"; he was hopeful for the album as the band were well-rehearsed and no time would be wasted.
-To record Enema of the State, Blink-182 turned to punk rock producer Jerry Finn, who previously worked on Green Day's breakthrough album, Dookie (1994).
-Hoppus and DeLonge were impressed with his work when they recorded "Mutt" for its placement on the American Pie soundtrack.
-Finn was harder on the trio to record better takes, and Hoppus credited Finn with knowing a great deal about punk rock music, but also helping the band establish a more pop-inspired sound.
-Finn came with an array of amps, effects and equipments; previously the band were forced to rent such equipment.
-Barker kept attempting to irritate Finn by sneaking in vibraslaps, which Finn hated.
-In addition, the band had so much fun with Finn that there were days when very little work was accomplished: "Recording can get pretty monotonous, but at least we could laugh with Jerry," recalled Hoppus.
+The first step was to record drums, which were tracked at Chick Corea's Mad Hatter Studios in L.A. in January 1999.
+Finn was not afraid to critique the young band, delivering sharp feedback that ultimately helped them improve.
+The band had so much fun with Finn that there were days when very little work was accomplished: "Recording can get pretty monotonous, but at least we could laugh with Jerry," recalled Hoppus.
 "A pretty typical day would involve multiple takes for one part of one song, and then everyone would get naked and jump on Jerry."
 The band chose "never to work with anyone else again," and Finn would produce their next three releases.